The Architecture Portfolio Guide

 Photography & Representation

-Photography of your work — whether architectural models, finished projects, or process documentation — requires intentional technical approach.
-Poor photography can make strong work appear weak; excellent photography can elevate modest work to compelling visual impact.
+Photography of your work, whether architectural models, finished projects, or process documentation, requires intentional technical approach.
+Poor photography can make strong work appear weak; excellent photography can strengthen modest work to compelling visual impact.

 Architectural Photography Principles